karanpratapsingh/HyperTrade/README.md

 - Start development with `make dev` command.
 - Use `make stop` to stop the local minikube cluster.

-## <a id="deployment" style="color: black;">Deployment</a>
+## 🚀 <a id="deployment" style="color: black;">Deployment</a>

-Deployments are done automatically via `deploy.yml` github actions on merge with `main` branch.
+Deployments are done automatically via `deploy.yml` github actions to [Digital Ocean](https://www.digitalocean.com/) on merge with `main` branch.
 It supports manual deployment as well.
 But first we will need to provision our infrastructure.

-_Note: Infrastructure we're about to provision has it's own cost!_
+_Important: Infrastructure we're about to provision has it's own cost!_

 **Tools**